Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Objective
 This framework aims to provide a structured outline for emotional representation in AI-generated music, focusing on:
-This framework aims to provide a structured outline for emotional representation in AI-generated music, focusing on:
+This framework aims to provide a comprehensive, practical framework that details emotional representation in AI-generated music, focusing on the following key components:
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**